1 the Road: Concept and execution

-Emulating Jack Kerouac's novel On the Road, Ross Goodwin traveled from New York to New Orleans in March 2017 with the AI, in the form of a long short-term memory recurrent neural network.
-Three sensors provided real-world input: a surveillance camera mounted on the trunk was trained on the passing scenery, a microphone picked up conversations inside the car, and the Global Positioning System (GPS) tracked the car's location.
-Input from these sources, and the time provided by the computer's internal clock, was fed into the AI program, which in turn generated sentences on rolls of receipt paper.
+Emulating Jack Kerouac's novel On the Road, Ross Goodwin traveled from New York to New Orleans in March 2017 with three sensors, providing real-world input; a surveillance camera mounted on the trunk, trained on the passing scenery; a microphone, picking up conversations inside the car, and additionally the Global Positioning System (GPS), tracking the car's location.

+Input from these sources, and the time provided by the computer's internal clock, was fed into a long short-term memory recurrent neural network, which in turn generated sentences on rolls of receipt paper.

-The car was a Cadillac; Goodwin explained later he wanted an "authoritative" car (and was unable to get a Crown Vic), and worried that people might think him a terrorist if they saw the car with its electronics and wires.
+The car was a Cadillac; Goodwin explained later he wanted an "authoritative" car (and was unable to get a Ford Crown Victoria), and worried that people might think him a terrorist if they saw the car with its electronics and wires.
 Google paid part of the cost, having become interested in Goodwin's work at New York University.

-Accompanying him were five other people (including his sister and his fiancee), and the Cadillac was followed by a film crew which documented the four-day journey; the documentary was directed by Lewis Rapkin.
+Accompanying him were five other people (including his sister and his fiancée), and the Cadillac was followed by a film crew which documented the four-day journey; the documentary was directed by Lewis Rapkin.

-Input and output
+Training dataset

-The AI program had been trained to sample fiction in preparation for the novel-writing journey.
-Goodwin fed it three different text corpora, each with about 20 million words--one with poetry, one with science fiction, and one with "bleak" writing, in Goodwin's words.
+The training dataset included a sample fiction, consisting of three different text corpora, each with about 20 million words—one with poetry, one with science fiction, and one with "bleak" writing, in Goodwin's words.
 It had also been fed a data set from Foursquare; the AI recognized locations from Foursquare, and appended commentaries to them.

 The conversations captured inside the car were rendered in mutated fashion.
 The locations provided by the GPS were outputted verbatim, to open the day's writing.

-The AI generated the novel letter by letter.
+The novel was generated letter by letter.
 Due to continual input from the GPS and time clock, the novel often mentions the latitude, longitude, and time of day.
 It was printed unedited and thus is "choppy", according to Goodwin; typos were retained, since he wanted to show the text "in its most raw form".

-He believes the AI is capable of writing literature, but still feels responsible for the guidance and ownership of the content.
-Goodwin says his main purpose for this novel is to reveal the way machines create words: "In the future when this text becomes more sophisticated it's a warning.
+Goodwin said his main purpose for this novel is to reveal the way machines create words: "In the future when this text becomes more sophisticated it's a warning.
 If you see patterns like this, it may not have been written by a human".

 Reviews

 Thomas Hornigold, writing for Singularity Hub, concluded that the AI is no Jack Kerouac, but that "you might see, in the odd line, the flickering ghost of something like consciousness, a deeper understanding".
-Brian Merchant, writing in The Atlantic, read the entire novel in one sitting.
+Brian Merchant of The Atlantic read the entire novel in one sitting.
 He could not recognize a coherent plot or story arc, but saw "plenty of pixelated poetry in its ragtag assemblage of modern American imagery.
 And there are some striking and memorable lines".